oracle-livelabs/analytics-ai/big-data/bds-ml-oac/workshops/freetier/intro.md

 # Workshop Introduction and Overview

-The labs in this workshop walk you through all the steps involved in Data Engineering - collecting, cleansing and transforming data, loading data and analysing using **Oracle Big Data Service (BDS)** and visualizing data using **Oracle Analytics Cloud**.
+The labs in this workshop walk you through all the steps involved in building a **Data Pipeline** using **Orace Big Data Service (BDS)**.
+We will be donning multiple hats during this workshop.

+First we'll don the role of a **Data Engineer**.
+As this persona we'll Cleanse and Transform raw data present in Oracle Object Storage and store it in a particular form into an Object Storage bucket using Spark that we offer as a part of Big Data Service.
+Then we'll store this data in an external **Hive** table.
+The data set that we are going to use is the famous Taxi Data Set.

+Next we'll wear the hat of a **Data Scientist**, where we'll launch a **Jupyter notebook** that is also offered as a part of the service.
+We'll build a model and save it.

+Finally we'll wear the hat of a **Business Analyst** where we visualize this data using **Oracle Analytics Cloud**.

 Estimated Workshop Time: 6 hours